FAQ

 - Chrome Remote Desktop

 XFA does not flag these tools simply for being installed.
-The check only triggers when unattended access is actively configured (e.g., a permanent password is set or a service is running that allows connections without on-screen approval).
+The check only triggers when unattended access is actively configured (for example, a permanent password is set or a service is running that allows connections without on-screen approval).

-- Disable unattended access in the tool's settings (e.g., remove the permanent password in TeamViewer, disable the unattended access option in AnyDesk, or remove your device from Chrome Remote Desktop).
+- Disable unattended access in the tool's settings (for example, remove the permanent password in TeamViewer, disable the unattended access option in AnyDesk, or remove your device from Chrome Remote Desktop).

 - Uninstall the remote control tool entirely if you no longer need it.